Enforcing stationarity through the prior in vector autoregressions: Posterior inference through MCMC

 Treating the likelihood as a function of the new parameters and combining it with the prior~\eqref{eq:prior} through Bayes theorem yields the posterior distribution as

-in which $\vec{\vartheta}$ denotes any unknown hyperparameters in the prior.
-As each of the autoregressive coefficients $\matr{\phi}_s$ is a complicated function of the complete set of new parameters, $\{ \matr{\Sigma}, (\matr{A}_1, \ldots, \matr{A}_p) \}$, this posterior distribution neither has a standard form, nor admits any simple factorisation that would arise from conditional independence amongst $\{ \matr{\Sigma}, (\matr{A}_1, \ldots, \matr{A}_p) \}$.
-As a consequence, it is ill-suited to Markov chain Monte Carlo (MCMC) methods that are based on Gibbs sampling.
-Indeed, our experience suggests that Metropolis-within-Gibbs samplers, which iterate through random-walk updates of $(\matr{\Sigma} | \matr{A}_1, \ldots, \matr{A}_p)$, $(\matr{A}_1 | \matr{A}_2, \ldots, \matr{A}_p, \matr{\Sigma})$, $\ldots$, $(\matr{A}_p | \matr{A}_1, \ldots, \matr{A}_{p-1}, \matr{\Sigma})$, perform very poorly as soon as $p>1$.
-It is therefore beneficial to use a sampler such as Hamiltonian Monte Carlo, or HMC, \citep{GC11,Nea11} which uses information on the slope of the logarithm of the posterior density to generate \emph{global} proposals that update all parameters simultaneously.
-We use \texttt{rstan} \citep[][]{Sta20}, the R interface to the Stan software \citep[][]{CGH17}, to implement the HMC algorithm.
+in which $\vec{\vartheta}$ denotes any unknown hyperparameters in the prior for the $\matr{A}_s$.
+As each of the autoregressive coefficients $\matr{\phi}_s$ is a complicated function of the complete set of new parameters, $\{ \matr{\Sigma}, (\matr{A}_1, \ldots, \matr{A}_p) \}$, this posterior distribution neither has a standard form, nor admits any simple factorization that would arise from conditional independence amongst $\{ \matr{\Sigma}, (\matr{A}_1, \ldots, \matr{A}_p) \}$.
+As a consequence, it is ill-suited to MCMC methods that are based on Gibbs sampling.
+Indeed, our experience suggests that Metropolis-within-Gibbs samplers, which iterate through random-walk updates of $(\matr{\Sigma} \mid \matr{A}_1, \ldots, \matr{A}_p)$, $(\matr{A}_1 \mid \matr{A}_2, \ldots, \matr{A}_p, \matr{\Sigma})$, $\ldots$, $(\matr{A}_p \mid \matr{A}_1, \ldots, \matr{A}_{p-1}, \matr{\Sigma})$, perform very poorly as soon as $p>1$.
+It is therefore beneficial to use a sampler such as Hamiltonian Monte Carlo (HMC) \citep{GC11,Nea11} which uses information on the slope of the logarithm of the posterior density to generate global proposals that update all parameters simultaneously.
+We use \texttt{rstan} \citep[][]{Sta20}, the R interface to the Stan software, to implement the HMC algorithm.
 Stan requires users to write a program in the probabilistic Stan modelling language, the role of which is to provide instructions for computing the logarithm of the kernel of the posterior density function.
-The Stan software then automatically tunes and runs a Markov chain simulation to sample from the resulting posterior.
+The Stan software then automatically sets up a Markov chain simulation to sample from the resulting posterior.
+This includes calculation of the gradient of the logarithm of the posterior density, random initialization of the chains, and the tuning of the sampler.